polydawn/hitch/rsrch/repeat-thyself.md

 	# Check reproducibility.
 (Hitch would do this while validating the release too.)
 	repeatr munge runrecords --check-equality="/task/bin" "$target"/runrecord-{1,2}.json

+	# Sneak in the reference to this selfsame release as the explanation for the git source hash.
+	cat '"/task": "repeatr.io/repeatr:$1:src"' >> "$target"/import-labels.yaml

 	# Add the step (giving it a name), attach the runrecords, and label the final product.
 	hitch add step "build-$target" "$target"/build.formula "$target"/import-labels.yaml